By Genomelink

 Alan Doyle

 Alan Thomas Doyle (May 17, 1969 - ) is a Canadian musician known for being a founding member of the folk rock band Great Big Sea.
-Doyle has also been involved in stage, television, and film productions, as well as collaborations with Russell Crowe.
-He released solo albums and books, showcasing his diverse talents.
+Born and raised in Newfoundland, he has also ventured into acting and writing.
+Doyle has collaborated with renowned artists like Russell Crowe and has released solo albums.
+He is recognized for his contributions to Canadian music and his storytelling through music and literature.

 • YourRoots Map_Surname_Famous People_Damhnait Doyle